Bradley Nowell

-Bradley James Nowell (February 22, 1968 – May 25, 1996) was an American musician and the lead singer and guitarist of the ska punk band Sublime.
+Bradley James Nowell (February 22, 1968 – May 25, 1996) was an American musician and the lead singer of the band Sublime.

 Born and raised in Belmont Shore, Long Beach, California, Nowell developed an interest in music at a young age.
-His father took him on a trip to Jamaica during his childhood years, which exposed him to reggae and dancehall music; he then gained a strong interest in rock music once he learned how to play guitar.
-Nowell played in various bands until forming Sublime with bassist Eric Wilson and drummer Bud Gaugh, whom he had met while attending California State University at Long Beach.
-In his lifetime, Sublime released the albums 40oz. to Freedom and Robbin' the Hood to critical and commercial success.
+Nowell formed Sublime with bassist Eric Wilson and drummer Bud Gaugh, whom he had met while attending California State University, Long Beach.
+During his lifetime, Sublime released the albums 40oz. to Freedom and Robbin' the Hood to critical and commercial success.
+In 1996, Nowell died of a heroin overdose in a San Francisco hotel while Sublime was on tour.

-Throughout the band's career, Nowell struggled with a worsening addiction to heroin.
-He eventually became sober after his son Jakob, with girlfriend Troy Dendekker, was born in 1995.
-In 1996, Nowell relapsed and died of a heroin overdose in a San Francisco hotel while Sublime was on tour.
-Sublime released their self-titled third album two months after Nowell's death and has subsequently released several compilation albums featuring the hundreds of songs he had recorded.
-Nowell remains an influential figure of the 1990s alternative era in his legacy.